AdityaNamuduri/katas-tech-power-rangers/README.md

 ![](diagrams/EmailPollingService.png)

 Summary:
-1. User sign up with google account
+1. User sign up with Google account
 2. User provides consent to watch emails.
 3. Store refresh token in database, which will be used for fetching emails when new email is notified.
 4. Watch notification received on new email.